St. James residents busy building bonfires for Christmas Eve celebration

 Around Thanksgiving, the men usually begin gathering lumber from the swamp and areas around the levee.
 Weidert says they cut it down themselves, just like their ancestors did.

 “We use a lot of dead trees from behind the levee to fill the inside of the bonfires, things the hurricane knocked over.
-We just trying to reuse some of this wood clean it up out of people’s yards and save it for the bonfires,” he said.
+We're just trying to reuse some of this wood, clean it up out of people’s yards and save it for the bonfires,” he said.

 The bonfires draw in hundreds of spectators from all over the country each year.
 One year, Weidert says a guest book recorded visitors from 32 states and nine countries.